andivis/crunchbase/README.md

 3. Run `python3 main.py`.
 Depending on your system you may need run `python main.py` instead.
 4. The output will be in `user-data/output/output.csv` and `user-data/database.sqlite`.

+## Command line parameters

+- `--refresh`: refresh results that are already in the database.
+Add companies that were founded recently.
+This reduces the number of searches you need to do.

 ## Options

 `user-data/options.ini` accepts the following options: